|

 WINTER:

-Shrine with Meeting House is open when a curator is available.
-Museum is not
+Shrine with Meeting House is open by appointment and when a curator is

-open.
-Displays are placed in the dark: restrooms are winterized.
-To avoid
+available.
+Museum is not open.
+Displays are placed in the dark: restrooms are

-disappointment, it is best to phone ahead if you are planning to come in
+winterized.
+To avoid disappointment, it is best to phone ahead if you are

 FINANCES